xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 * RESTFull API with access control using jwt,
 * data storage with mongodb

+## What this application is supposed to do

+Allow a multi-user, password control, access to a single-page application, to enter/update the daily weight, and display various graphs and trends.

 ## Current status and TODOS

 API & server side